 Augustana College is an equal opportunity employer and is in compliance with the requirements of Title IX of the 1972 Education Amendments, Section 504 of the Rehabilitation Act of 1973, as amended, Title VII and all other applicable state, federal and local laws.
 Augustana College administers its educational programs under its policy that all admissions criteria, services, programs, employment (including recruitment, hiring, promotion, renewal of employment, selection for training, discharge, discipline and tenure decisions), and housing shall be maintained at all times on a non-discriminatory basis, without regard to race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ancestry, age, marital status, physical or mental handicap, disability, military status, or any other unlawful basis.
-Evidence of practices that are inconsistent with this policy should immediately be reported to a Compliance Officer, or in the case of sex discrimination, to a Title IX Officer, as outlined in the Policy against Discrimination and Harassment and the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct.
-If a Compliance Officer or a Title IX Coordinator is the subject of the complaint or a party to the complaint, the report may be made to a different Title IX Coordinator or to the Dean of the College.
+Evidence of practices that are inconsistent with this policy should immediately be reported to a Compliance Officer, or in the case of sex or gender discrimination, to a Title IX/Deputy Title IX Coordinator, as outlined in the Policy against Discrimination and Harassment and the Policy Against Sexual Misconduct and Title IX Sexual Harassment.
+If a Compliance Officer or a Title IX/Deputy Title IX Coordinator is the subject of the complaint or a party to the complaint, the report may be made to a different Title IX/Deputy Title IX Coordinator or to the Provost.